 I have been keeping a gratitude journal for some time now.
 Even though it has been in different forms, I have found that I feel empty when I am not using one.
 I have discussed this briefly in the past, and I think this is a good time to talk about keeping a Gratitude Journal and why it is an awesome thing to done.

 What is a Gratitude Journal?

 Now that you know what it is physically, let me tell you what it REALLY is.
-A gratitude journal will become one of your most treasured items you possess!
-Within your journal, you will be writing down all the things for which you are grateful.
+A gratitude journal will become one of the most treasured items you possess!
+Within your journal, you will write down all the things you are grateful for.

-Your journaling can be something that is structured, such as writing down all the things for which you are grateful that occurred in the day; this writing can be the last thing you do before going to sleep.
-Or, as something comes into your mind, you can simply write it down.
+Your journaling can be structured, such as writing down all the things for which you are grateful that occurred in the day; this writing can be the last thing you do before going to sleep.
+Or, as something comes into your mind, you can write it down.
 You can take time to write down as many things as you think at one sitting, or simply as they come into your thoughts.
 Your Gratitude Journal should always be readily accessible so when the inspiration hits you, you have the ability to capture the thought!